ChristopheNau/Zombies/README.md

 locate and bring all the hostage back to the rescue zone.
 You win the game by either killing all the zombies or rescuing all the hostages, and escaping yourself.
-The player can escape only if all the hostages have been rescued and stayed long enough in the rescue zone
+The player can escape only if all the hostages have been rescued and stayed long enough in the rescue zone You lose if you a bit by a zombie, if you kill an hostage or if you let a zombie bite an hostage